-Dietary Analysis for the DH/Seminar I
+Dietary Analysis for the DH/Seminar I Prerequisite: Admission into the Dental Hygiene Program.

 This 1 1/2 credit hour course further introduces the dental hygiene student to clinical responsibilities required in providing patient treatment and nutrition.
 (1.5 credits, 1.5 Lecture)